Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-Multiple definitions for high-speed rail are in use worldwide.
+Multiple definitions for high-speed rail remain in use globally.

-The European Union Directive 96/48/EC, Annex 1 (see also Trans-European high-speed rail network) defines high-speed rail in terms of:
+The European Union Directive 96/48/EC, Annex 1 (refer to Trans-European high-speed rail network) defines high-speed rail as follows:

 [